wufoo/docs/source/includes/_forms.md

 Parameter          | Default | Description
 ------------------ | ------- | -----------
-includeTodayCount  | false   | If set to true, includes the number of entries received today pretty             | false   | If set to true, returns the result in a "pretty print" format
+page               | 1       | Page number for pagination.
+Must be a positive number; if invalid, defaults to 1. limit              | 1000    | Number of forms to return per page.
+Default is 1000, maximum is 1000.
+Negative numbers are not supported. includeTodayCount  | false   | If set to true, includes the number of entries received today pretty             | false   | If set to true, returns the result in a "pretty print" format